Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Motivic classes in finite characteristic

 \subsection{Dimensional completion}

-Following Behrend and Dhillon in \cite[Section 2.1]{BD}, we define the dimensional completion of $\Mot(k)$. \begin{Def} For $m\ge0$, let $F^m\Mot(k)$ be the subgroup generated by the classes of stacks of dimension $\le -m$.
-This is a ring filtration and we define the completed ring $\overline{\Mot}(k)$ as the completion of $\Mot(k)$ with respect to this filtration. \end{Def} This is used in \cite[Section 4]{FSS1} to prove the ``motivic Harder formula''.
+Following Behrend and Dhillon's results in \cite[Section~2.1]{BD}, we define the dimensional completion of $\Mot(k)$. \begin{Def} For $m\ge0$, let $F^m\Mot(k)$ be the subgroup generated by the classes of stacks of dimension $\le -m$.
+This is a ring filtration and we define the completed ring $\overline{\Mot}(k)$ as the completion of $\Mot(k)$ with respect to this filtration. \end{Def} We note that calculations of motivic classes of various stacks associated with a curve are based on the ``motivic Harder formula'' proved in \cite[Section 4]{FSS1}, this formula is only valid in the completed ring of motivic classes.

 The following definition is similar to \cite[Section 1.1]{FSS1}. \begin{Def} For $m\ge 0$, let $F^m\Mot_{sch}(k)[\mathbb{L}^{-1}]$ be the subgroup of $\Mot_{sch}(k)[\mathbb{L}^{-1}]$ generated by $[X]/\mathbb{L}^n$ with $\dim X-n\le -m$.
 We define the completed ring $\overline{\Mot}_{sch}(k)$ as the completion of the localization $\Mot_{sch}(k)[\mathbb{L}^{-1}]$ with respect to this filtration. \end{Def} \begin{Prop} We have a natural isomorphism of topological rings